hamlet-io/docs/blog/2021-02-10-static-sites-with-github-authentication-made-easy.md

 # Starting Solution

 Here’s our initial Solution configuration.
 We’ve added the Plugins, but the modules within them are not yet configured.
-Our `mgmt` tier has the definition for a single `userpool` I’ve simply called “pool” which currently has no **AuthProviders** or **Clients** (sub-components) - they’ll come later.
-And in the `web` tier I’ve configured a bare-bones `spa` component for our static site.
+Our `mgmt` tier has the definition for a single `userpool` I’ve simply called “pool”.
+In the `web` tier I’ve configured an `spa` component.

 ```json
 {